napari/napari/docs/guides/contexts_expressions.md

 keys.
 It is the job of these various objects (i.e. the `Viewer` and the `LayerList`) to update the values in their `Contexts` when they change.
-Continuing with the example above, if the user clicks on a 4-dimensional layer, the `LayerList` would set the context key `active_layer_ndim` to `4`.  (napari would then be able to enable/disable various commands & menus that required a specific number of dimensions in the active layer)
+Continuing with the example above, if the user clicks on a 4-dimensional layer, the `LayerList` would set the context key `active_layer_ndim` to `4`. napari would then be able to enable/disable various commands and menus that required a specific number of dimensions in the active layer.

 ### The `Context` class